Final 3 Down Payment Program Myths Debunked

 One example is the City of Austin “Standard” Down Payment Assistance Program that provides up to $14,999 of assistance for eligible closing costs, prepaid expenses, and down payment.
 It’s a zero interest, 5-year forgivable loan and payments are deferred over that 5-year affordability period.

-Download the full First Quarter 2018 Homeownership Program Index press release.
+Download the infographic and full First Quarter 2018 Homeownership Program Index press release.